 Should I compare my credit card and choose one with better rewards?
-Totally, and I’ve got a post about how to do that all lined up for you guys.
+Probably.
 But do I need to do it in order to make my side hustle systems work?
 Nope.

 I could probably find a cheaper option for invoicing and record keeping.
-There are free alternatives to Freshbooks that are very good, with great interfaces, and come highly recommended.
-But when I sat down to really look at them, they took a bit more accounting skillz than I have – or, to be honest, want to have.
-Freshbooks is a happy medium for me and the size of my side hustle right now, where I don’t need a professional bookkeeper (more expensive) and I don’t need to sit down and figure out how to do accounting for real (more time).
+There are free alternatives to my current software that are very good, with great interfaces, and come highly recommended.
+But when I sat down to really look at them, they took a bit more accounting skills than I have—or, to be honest, want to have.
+My current option is a happy medium for me and the size of my business right now, where I don’t need a professional bookkeeper (more expensive) and I don’t need to sit down and figure out how to do accounting for real (more time).
 If my business grows?
 Sure, I’ll switch.

 For managing a side hustle?
 It’s pretty perfect for me right now.